AdnanH901/Students_exam_results_analysis/README.md

 - **More Hours = Better Grades** - Students who study more hours, regardless of skill/ attendance, perform better.

-- **Unrealistic Previous Exams** — The previous exams were a lot easier than the final exams, which does not indicate a student's final score.
+- **Unrealistic Previous Exams** — The previous exams were much easier than the final ones, which does not indicate a student's final score.

 # Insights Deep Dive